hhromic/midi-utils-js/README.md

 mp.parse(new Uint8Array([145, 36, 0]));
 ```

-**Note:** this parser handles the special case of a 'note-on' with velocity 0 as a 'note-off' event, this way you do not need to worry about semantics.
+**Note:** this parser handles the special case of a ```note-on``` with velocity = 0 as a ```note-off``` event, this way you do not need to worry about semantics.
 See the third example test event.

 MidiDamperPedal class
 ---------------------

 A very simple event-driven Midi Damper Pedal processor for JavaScript.
-This class emulates a Damper Pedal behaviour by controlling the passage of Note On and Note Off messages.
-When the pedal is pressed, Note Off messages are held until the pedal is released, then they are all replayed back.
+This class emulates the behaviour of a Damper Pedal by controlling the passage of ```note-on``` and ```note-off``` messages.
+When the pedal is pressed, ```note-off``` messages are held until the pedal is released, then they are all replayed back.
 This class works like an event filter designed to easily work together with the MidiParser class, however you can use it standalone too.
 See usage example:

 ```javascript
 // First the MidiDamperPedal